The ¡Alarma! Chronicles Years

 (Left to Right, Ed McTaggart's Mask, Terry Taylor's Mask, Rob Watson's Mask and Tim Chandler's Mask.)

 - Daniel Amos begins the Doppelganger Tour.
 The tour was a full multimedia show with mannequins, video screens and lights syncronized to the music.
-Each show started with the guys wearing masks and walking onto the darkened stage while "Hollow Man" was playing.
-The masks had small battery packs and lightbulbs attatched to them, which DA would put inside their mouths.
-They then lip-synched to the words of "Hollow Man," it would cause each "face" to light up with a strange, eerie glow, eminating from the mouth of each mask.
+Each show started with the DA guys wearing masks and walking onto the darkened stage while the song "Hollow Man" was playing.
+Each mask had a small battery packs and lightbulbs attatched to them.
+Each band member would put the small lightbulbs inside their mouths.
+When the band would lip-sync the words of "Hollow Man," it would cause each "face" to light up with a strange, eerie glow, eminating from the mouth of each mask.

-- Daniel Amos replaced the Joe English Band at a concert in Rancho Cardova, CA. where they were heckled and much of the audience walked out.
+- Daniel Amos replaced the Joe English Band at a concert in Rancho Cardova, CA. where they were heckled and some of the audience walked out.

 - Daniel Amos is featured in CCM Magazine.